jakebailey/talk-ts-congress-2023/slides.md

 <!--
 Old build had been gulp since 2016, `jake` before that.

 Feature complete at ~500 lines of code.
-Maybe if I had worked on this months later, I would have tried `wireit`.
+Uses plain JS functions and module exports, and an explicit dependency graph which allows us to build optimally.
  -->

 ---